 Through collaboration, we aid you in making choices that not only impact your immediate outcome but also impact your options on appeal.
 Our considerable familiarity with all aspects of litigation allows our team to provide strategic counsel from the outset of your case.
 We identify appellate issues, devise strategies for framing the arguments, recommend a course of action when you are faced with the decision whether to appeal, and we will assume the reins if your case has gone awry.
 Our attorneys keep abreast of new decisions of relevance and routinely assess how they may impact your case and your business.
 At every step, we partner with you to strive to achieve the outcome you desire.

-The devil is in the details – and in the Rules of Appellate Procedure.
 The rules governing your appeal are precise.
 So are we.
-Hedrick Gardner’s team possesses the thorough understanding of appellate procedure and practice necessary to safely navigate the appellate waters.
+Hedrick Gardner’s team possesses a thorough understanding of appellate procedure and practice necessary to safely navigate the appellate waters.
 Over the years, we have built strong working relationships with knowledgeable personnel at the Industrial Commission and the appellate courts, and we have a voice on the North Carolina Appellate Rules Committee.
 It’s our goal to have your case decided on the merits, not dismissed on a technicality.

 Cases or matters referenced are for illustrative purposes only, and do not represent the lawyer’s or law firm’s entire record.
 Each case is unique and must be evaluated on its own merits.
 The outcome of a particular case cannot be predicted based upon a lawyer’s or law firm’s past results.
 Prior results do not guarantee a similar outcome.